This post is part of a course on geometric modeling at the Summer Liberal Arts Institute for Computer Science held at Carleton College in 2021.

 const positions = [...shape.positions];

-The other end of the extruded surface will have similar vertex positions, but they will be pushed along by
+The other end of the extruded surface will have similar vertex positions, but they will be pushed along the

-direction.
-Loop over the original positions and append a shifted version of each to your array.
+axis.
+Loop over the original positions and append a shifted version of each to your

 Render your shape as points.
 You should see the two cross sections of your extrusion.

 The first end of the extruded shape will have the same triangles as the original flat shape.
-Copy over these triangles.
+Copy over these triangles much as you copied over the flat shape’s positions.

 The vertices on the two ends must also be connected to each other to form the side walls of the extrusion.
 Loop through the original set of vertex indices.
 Build your triangles off of each of those indices.